MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/90_install_rrf.md

 You can also [connect to the mainboard over USB](https://teamgloomy.github.io/putty.html) using Putty or another terminal emulator depending on your operating system - watching the output of the terminal when the machine connects to the WiFi network will show the IP address that has been assigned.

 !!! warning
-    When installing a new release of the RRF configuration as an _upgrade_, your `network.g` file will not be overwritten. _However_ - the WiFi module will be updated, which may wipe all network details from the module itself.

-    To avoid making the machine unrecoverable (at least without connecting to USB), RRF will always reboot in Access Point mode after any update cycle.
-You can then re-enter the network details if necessary, using the `M587` command in [Configure your WiFi network](#configure-your-wifi-network) before rebooting.

     When you are prompted by DWC to Install the updates, you should click Yes - but be aware, this will involve flashing your WiFi module twice - once when you click Yes, and once when the board reboots after it is updated.
 This is unfortunate, but necessary, because we need the flash-on-reboot to enable hands-free configuration when extracting the Zip file to a fresh SD card and inserting it into an unconfigured board.

 ---